Aniruddhakhedkar/SQL_Data_Analysis_for_the_KPN_Bank_and_Sakila_Database/README.md

 #### Important Note for Project Reviewers:

-Sub-level business objectives and their corresponding queries have been documented within the query file, positioned directly above each relevant query for ease of reference.
+Sub-level business objectives and their corresponding queries have been documented within the query file, positioned directly above each relevant query for ease of reference